idfive/Developer-Documentation/docs/back-end/drupal/drupal-social-share.md

 ### Drupal 7

 The metatag module is installed in the normal way.
-Meteatag:OpenGraph and Metatag: Twitter Card are submodules that must be installed in addition to the main Maetatag module.
+Metatag:OpenGraph and Metatag: Twitter Card are submodules that must be installed in addition to the main Metatag module.
 Configuration for the module is set at "/admin/config/search/metatags."
 Click on "Add Default Metatags" to config metatags for a particular type, entity, or taxonomy.

 On the configuration page (for example: /admin/config/search/metatags/config/node) there are sections for Open Graph and for Twitter Card.
 In each section there is a list of tags that can be associated with an entity field.
 For example, a featured image field can be associated with the open graph image (ie: [node:field_image] ).